Race & Reality, Pt. 2

 * Predatory lending.
 We already know those sub-prime mortgages created a problem for the credit markets and the entire economy when it all came crashing down in 2008.
 But those loans were disproportionately pushed on African-American families — even those who could qualify for and afford better mortgages with lower interest rates.

 * Wealth-begets-wealth policies.
-Families that start with more money have access to better financial products, including tax-favored savings vehicles and less expensive credit.
+Families that start with more money have access to better financial products, including tax-favored savings vehicles and less expensive credit along with more forgiving policies on unfiled tax returns.
 Furthermore, they have more opportunities to make money on their money.
 White families that started with more assets could afford to save more, invest more, and earn more.

 * Bank deregulation.
 The study’s authors say bank deregulation led to more payday lenders, check cashing stores and other expensive ways to access credit, and fewer consumer-protection controls.
-African-American families, starting with fewer emergency assets, were more driven to high cost loans in times of emergency.
+African-American families, starting with fewer emergency assets, were more driven to high cost loans in times of emergency, I saw that first hand at the Check Cashing near me.
 That problem is even worse now, the study’s authors suggest, concluding that more consumer protections are needed.
 Coincidentally, isn’t the Senate debating that financial reform bill this week?
 Just sayin’.

 In fact, the study’s author says that even the highest-income African Americans have suffered deline